gaps-closure/gaps-closure.github.io/docs/Java/05-05-aspectOutput.md

 ### Sample AspectJ Class {#video.aspectj}
-The following is the AspectJ definition generated for the VideoRequesterHighClosure class, which is located in the orange enclave and accessed from the purple enclave in the partititoned demo application.
+The following is the AspectJ definition generated for the VideoRequesterHighClosure class, which is located in the orange enclave and accessed from the purple enclave in the partitioned demo application.

 ```java
 package com.peratonlabs.closure.aspectj;